Vigenère Cipher Tool

 • For example, if the plaintext is "ATTACKATDAWN" and the keyword is "LEMON," the repeated keyword would be "LEMONLEMONLE".

-3. Shift Characters: For each character in the plaintext, shift it according to the corresponding letter in the keyword.
+3. Shift Characters: Shift each plaintext character according to its corresponding keyword letter.

-• Using an alphabet table (often referred to as a Vigenère Square), the plaintext letter is shifted by the alphabetical position of the keyword letter (A=0, B=1, ..., Z=25).
+• Using an alphabet table (commonly called a Vigenère Square), each plaintext letter shifts by the alphabetical position of its keyword letter (A=0, B=1, ..., Z=25).

-• Example: If the plaintext letter is "A" and the keyword letter is "L," the encrypted letter is "L" (shift of 11 positions).
+• Example: When the plaintext letter is "A" and the keyword letter is "L," the result is "L" (an 11-position shift).

 Decryption: